OfficeDev/Office-365-SDK-for-Android/README.md

 git clone https://github.com/LagashSystemsArgentina/MSOpenTech-Office365-SDK-prv.git
 ```

-2- Open a console in the root of the downloaded repository and run the maven command to install the archetype
+2- Open a console in the samples/android-quickstart folder within the downloaded repository and run the maven command to install the archetype

 ```
 mvn clean install